malyn/Enforth/DESIGN.md

 Ah!
 The combination is to use the goto-label trick combined with the `PGMSPACE` macro and then `pgm_read_word`.
 This causes our jump table to be stored in Program Space.

 There are still a couple of unnecessary instructions here though, because GCC doesn't know that we can just blow away Z, for example.
 Instead, it tries to retain Z across jumps.
-We could probably reduce the number of instructions at use if we create an assembly version of mforthInnerInterpreter that has careful knowledge of which registers are being used and then just blows away Z as part of the IJMP, issuing a dedicated JMP back to the top of the loop.
+We could probably reduce the number of instructions at use if we create an assembly version of enforthInnerInterpreter that has careful knowledge of which registers are being used and then just blows away Z as part of the IJMP, issuing a dedicated JMP back to the top of the loop.

 Here is what is currently being done (R30:R31/Z contains the opcode):